Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Variational Method

 In the high-density region, the total density can be written as,

 where $k_{tot}=1$.
-Now if one writes the low-density expressions as,
+Now one can write the low-density expressions as

-where the subscript can be $m=-1,tot$.
-Now the coefficients will have the same expressions as Eq.\ref{eq:app7}-\ref{eq:app11}.
+where $u^{out}_{-1}$, and $u^{out}_{tot}$ represents the $m=-1$ sub-component and the total density in the low-density region of the trap.
+The coefficients will have the same expressions as Eq.\ref{eq:app7}-\ref{eq:app11}.
 Following the same method as explained earlier one can minimize the total energy corresponding to this stationary state in the parameter space of the matching points $\zeta_{tot}$ and $\zeta_{-1}$ which provides the analytical form of the full profile of the condensate in terms of the total density and the $u_{-1}$ component.
 By subtracting the $u_{-1}$ component from the total density profile one can get to the $u_{1}$ component.